PerrySelensol/PerrySelensol.github.io/docs/events/full.md

 - A *string* which is a new message replacing the original received message.
 Returning **false** will prevent the message from being receieved in the chat screen

-- A *vector* in RGB format which is used as background color for this message.
+- A *vector4* in a normalized RGBA format which is used as background color for this message.

 When multiple functions return their string at the same time, **the first function registered to this event** will get its return values used.